ajansha/shellshock/README.md

 Navigate to the directory: cd shellshock

-Run the tool: bash./shelly.sh
+Run the tool:  ./shelly.sh

 ## License:

-CRLF1 is distributed under the [MIT](https://github.com/ajansha/shellshock/blob/main/LICENSE)
+Shelly is distributed under the [MIT](https://github.com/ajansha/shellshock/blob/main/LICENSE)

 ## Disclaimer:
 This tool is intended for authorized security assessments and penetration testing activities only.
 Users should ensure compliance with applicable laws and regulations before using the tool.